 2.4 A War That Pays For Itself

-Uzza: After Badr, Muhammad not only felt his position secure enough to have his critics silence with a dagger or a sword but also to put his newfound prestige on the line by asking the Jews to pay the equivalent of protection money in the form of a head tax, the Jizya.
+Uzza: After Badr, Muhammad not only felt his position secure enough to have his critics killed but also to put his newfound prestige on the line by asking the Jews to pay the equivalent of protection money in the form of a head tax, the Jizya.

 Bob: To protect them from whom?